9dots/devy/devy-white/store-answer.md

 - [variables lesson](concepts/variables.md)

 ### produce (20 minutes)
+Students have two goals:
+1. Store the correct answer as a variable
+2. Keep track of how many guesses the user has attempted

 With their partner, students plan and attempt to implement a solution for checking if the user guess is correct.

 1. Fill in handout